hydro-informatics/hydro-informatics.github.io/pages/python-basics/pyfun.md

 ## Function calls

 In order to call a function, it must be defined before the call.
-The function may be defined in the same script or in another script, which can than be imported as module ([read more about modules and packages in the next section](hypy_pckg.html)).
+The function may be defined in the same script or in another script, which can then be imported as module ([read more about modules and packages in the next section](hypy_pckg.html)).
 Then we can call, for example, the above-defined `feet_to_meter` function as follows:

 ```python